neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

 ### Exercise 2: Build escalation flow

-In this exercise, you create add two new columns to the Problem Report table and create escalation flow.
+In this exercise, you will create and add two new columns to the Problem Report table and create an escalation flow.

 #### Task 1: Add Columns